Mayerling (Producers' Showcase): Home media

-Mayerling has recently been remastered and released to DVD in Region 1 for the first time ever.
+Mayerling was remastered and released to DVD in Region 1.
 The primitive archival film copy has been digitally mastered from the original kinescope negative and released on "Mr. FAT-W Video" silver and blue label by Films Around the World.

 This hugely-expensive live television production was broadcast just once, on NBC, on February 24, 1957.
 The program was archivally preserved on kinescope which is a B&W 16mm film taken from a studio monitor of the broadcast.
 Although the program cost more than $500,000 — at a time when the per capita income of Americans was about $2,000 — the kinescope budget was a paltry $1,500.
 Clearly, it was not thought that the production had a future beyond the single live network broadcast; only a few prints were made, which were loaned, not given, to a few people involved with the production.

 Kinescopes have such poor quality that for many years they were thought to be unusable for modern video and television.
 However, advances in digital technology have made it possible to master Mayerling from the original kinescope negative and print materials in high definition, which mysteriously brings out more details than could be seen with the naked eye watching the television broadcast.

 The master was then upgraded using the latest digital programming — the grainy appearance was softened, blurred edges are put back in focus, brightness/darkness was adjusted, hand-editing replaced numerous frames with a flash of light with a duplicate frame preceding the bad frame, sound was upgraded to remove most static/pops/hisses, and so on.
 The finished HD master was then edited to make versions with and without commercials available, and then "stepped down" to standard definition for video; the four acts were digitally marked so that a "skip ahead" goes from act to act.

 Finally, permission for the video release was obtained from Sean Ferrer, Luca Dotti, and Mel Ferrer's widow.
 The film is now available on Region 2 DVD.